ISISNeutronMuon/MDANSE/README.md

 **MDANSE** (**M**olecular **D**ynamics **A**nalysis for **N**eutron **S**cattering
+**E**xperiments)

-**E**xperiments) is a python application designed for computing properties that can be directly compared with neutron scattering experiments such as the coherent and incoherent intermediate scattering functions and their Fourier transforms, the elastic incoherent structure factor, the static coherent structure factor or the radial
+MDANSE is a python application designed for computing properties that can be directly compared with neutron scattering experiments such as the coherent and incoherent intermediate scattering functions and their Fourier transforms, the elastic incoherent structure factor, the static coherent structure factor or the radial